Skip to content

 ION Rings solve all of these:

-• Zero-copy: Data is written directly into shared memory.
+• Zero-copy: Data is written directly into shared memory, or referenced by a registered buffer ID.
 No kernel copy.

 • No locks: SPSC design means no synchronization primitives needed.

-• No syscalls: Once the ring is mapped, producers and consumers operate entirely in userland.
+• No syscalls on the hot path: Once the ring is mapped, producers and consumers operate entirely in userland.

 • Bounded: Fixed-size rings prevent unbounded memory growth.